🔍

 Using the data for publication

-“This paper makes use of the following ALMA data: ADS/JAO.ALMA#2011.0.00022.SV.
+The following statement should be included in the acknowledgement of papers using the dataset listed above: “This paper makes use of the following ALMA data: ADS/JAO.ALMA#2011.0.00022.SV.
 ALMA is a partnership of ESO (representing its member states), NSF (USA) and NINS (Japan), together with NRC (Canada), NSTC and ASIAA (Taiwan), and KASI (Republic of Korea), in cooperation with the Republic of Chile.
 The Joint ALMA Observatory is operated by ESO, AUI/NRAO and NAOJ."

 Obtaining the Data